Pork Pozole Verde

 Looking for more recipes made with Hatch green chiles?
 Try these other favorites:

-• Hatch Chile Mac and Cheese – This recipe for combines the rich, gooey goodness of melted cheese with the bold, earthy taste of Hatch chiles, creating a mouthwatering dish that will leave your taste buds dancing.
+• Hatch Chile Mac and Cheese – This recipe combines the rich, gooey goodness of melted cheese with the bold, earthy taste of Hatch chiles, creating a mouthwatering dish that will leave your taste buds dancing.

 pork pozole verde in a white bowl topped with sour cream, avocado, and cilantro